achan24/ai-todo/README.md

 ```

 ## Notes
-- Authentication will be implemented in Phase 3 to focus on core functionality first
-- Currently using simple in-memory storage; will migrate to PostgreSQL later
+- Authentication is implemented using Supabase Authentication
+- Data is stored in Supabase PostgreSQL database
+- The application uses JWT tokens for API authentication